plutonium-239/memsave_torch/docs_src/api/nn.rst

 nn
 ===

+This module tries to mirror the :mod:`torch.nn` module, offering all available layers to be readily replaced by calling the :func:`convert_to_memory_saving()` function.
 This module contains the following members:

 * :func:`convert_to_memory_saving <memsave_torch.nn.convert_to_memory_saving>`
 * :class:`MemSaveConv2d <memsave_torch.nn.MemSaveConv2d>`